Best Electric Golf Carts 2025: Walk the fairways in the most relaxing way possible

 Storage closely correlates with size, because the less storage space you have, either in your home or in your trunk, the smaller the cart you’ll need to purchase.
 There are amazing compact golf carts on the market, thanks to the savvy space-saving designs.

-For some golfers, storage isn’t a worry, if this is the case for you then the only consideration that should be made with regard to size and storage is how much the cart weighs and how easy will it be to transport.
+For some golfers, storage isn’t a worry.
+If this is the case for you, then the only consideration that should be made with regard to size and storage is how much the cart weighs and how easy it will be to transport.

 Ease of use